 - Current geopolitical trends and hw they affect national and international organizations.

-- Acknowledging diversity and managing effective teamwork.
+- Acknowledging diversity and conducting successful team projects.

 - Recognize the changes in the role and nature of public and international organizations and the professional opportunities and challenges to work as manager, economist or policy expert - in both sectors.

 - Identify current geopolitical trends and explain how they influence the role of public and international organizations.

 - Analyse trends in geopolitics, to interpret the changes in the role of international and national organizations and to connect these to professional challenges and opportunities.

 - Develop soft skills aimed at strengthening teamwork in diverse settings.